Reducing Downtime with Remote Monitoring and Control

 Beyond Basic Notifications

-Multi-Channel Alert System:
+Multi-Channel Alert System

-• Warning alerts: Email + dashboard notification
+• Warning alerts: Email and dashboard notification

-Smart Alert Features:
+Smart Alert Features

 Customizable Alert Scenarios

-Production-Critical Alerts:
+Production-Critical Alerts

 • Spindle temperature exceeds safe operating range